 2. Apple cider vinegar

-Apple cider vinegarApple cider vinegar, when applied from time to time, can help to reduce the pH level of the scalp as well as reduce oily buildup.
+Apple cider vinegar, when applied periodically, can help reduce the scalp’s pH level and oily buildup.
 It functions as a dirt and oil removal agent.
 To use ACV, you need to mix it with water in an equal amount and then apply it to the scalp.

 3. Dry shampoo

-Shampoos, specifically dry ones, can freshen up your hair immediately after being applied.
+Shampoos, specifically dry ones, can freshen up your hair immediately after application.
 It soaks up excessive oil without adding water.
 If you want a quicker remedy, dry shampoo can help.
 Plus, it saves you time, the effect remains for a long period, and there is no need to wash your hair too often with it.

 To apply, spray the shampoo on the roots and leave it for a few minutes.
 After, comb your hair to remove even the smallest bit that remains.